aantipov/alexeime/blog/a-year-as-staff-frontend-engineer/index.md

 ### Don't be a bottleneck

 With a good, strong reputation, it's easy to become a bottleneck when people start approaching you directly looking for help.
-That way, other developers miss an opportunity to help and to learn, and you have to spend more time answering all kinds of questions.
+That way, other developers miss an opportunity to help and learn, and you end up spending more time answering questions of all kinds.

-Knowledge sharing is important, and whenever anyone needs help, other colleagues should have the opportunity to be helpful and learn from others' mistakes.
+Knowledge sharing is important, and whenever someone needs help, other colleagues should have the chance to provide help and learn from one another's mistakes.

-I created a dedicated channel for frontend engineers in slack and was constantly redirecting questions to that channel and promoting this channel.
+I created a dedicated Slack channel for frontend engineers, actively promoted it, and redirected questions there.

 ### Knowledge sharing and building a community